 Power outages in California

 California residents experienced an average of over 10 hours without power.
 California is a new entrant to the top section of states with the longest power outages list.
 Wildfires and associated planned power outages have been primary reasons for long power outages in California.
 Nearly 1 million customers were without power during one instance of a planned power outage.
-You can read more what is planned power outage and preparation tips.

 Power outages in Michigan